PostHog/posthog.com/contents/handbook/growth/sales/product-led-sales.md

 Product-led leads can be generated in different ways:

 1. Customers with an active subscription in Stripe who are forecasted to receive a first time bill of $500 or more.
-2. Customers with a high [lead score](/handbook/growth/sales/lead-scoring) (>=20) who have 50+ employees, more than 1 user in the organization, and have started sending events but haven't yet subscribed.
+2. Customers with a high [lead score](/handbook/growth/sales/lead-scoring) (>=20) who have 50+ employees, more than 4 users in the organization, and have started sending events but haven't yet subscribed.
 3. Customers who have used most of their startup credits and are expected to have significant spend after the program ends.

 They follow the [normal territory assignment rules](https://posthog.com/handbook/growth/sales/crm#how-we-do-lead-assignments) in Salesforce.